 For anyone looking to make a successful career in built environment, it is important to understand the value of a RICS accredited course.
 RICS is the global standard setting body in real estate and construction with presence in over 146 countries.
-It accredits 600 courses in this industry after a rigorous process of evaluation.
+It accredits over 500 courses in this industry after a rigorous process of evaluation.

 Our BBA & MBA degrees are the only RICS accredited courses available in India right now.
 It makes these specialized degrees all the more valuable for the students and relevant for the industry as well.
 It also ensures that only talented resources move into the industry.

 Course accreditation relies on experienced RICS academics and employers assessing each university’s programme to ensure there is both an appropriate curriculum and the resources in place to enable the delivery of the programme to meet the high standards demanded by RICS.

 Every university is visited every few years by RICS auditors.
 The RICS external quality assurance system monitors the standards of graduates annually and each programme is monitored annually through an annual report.
 Each accredited course in an education institution is expected to meet five quality principles: